amankishore8585/dnc-ai-gateaway/README.md

 It is designed as a minimal, high-performance gateway for AI workloads.

+The gateway can be run locally (self-hosted) or used via a hosted endpoint.

 ## Why This Project Exists

 Many modern applications rely on external AI APIs.
 Calling those APIs directly from applications makes it difficult to manage: